Attica Group: History

-September: Zeebrugge-Rosyth route discontinued on 13 September.
-The service will be restarted in Spring 2009 by Norfolkline.
+September: Zeebrugge–Rosyth route discontinued on 13 September.
+The service will be restarted in spring 2009 by Norfolkline.

-On 12 March 2009, the Superfast XII began service on newly established the Piraeus–Heraklion route.
+On 12 March 2009, Superfast XII began service on the newly established Piraeus–Heraklion route.
 In December, Brittany Ferries acquired Superfast V from the Attica Group for €81.50 million.
 Following its delivery in February 2010, the ship was renamed MV Cap Finistère.

 In June 2016, Attica Group and BMCE Bank established Africa Morocco Link (AML), a joint venture that would operate scheduled ferry services from Morocco to Europe.
 Attica Group held a 49% minority stake in the new company, with the remainder held by a consortium of Moroccan investors led by BMCE Bank.

 In May 2018, Attica Group secured a 50.3% controlling interest in Hellenic Seaways, increasing its stake in the company to 98.83% by June.
 The overall transaction amounted to €142.9 million.

-In September 2022, Attica Group acquired ANEK Lines, expanding the company's network of routes while maintaining AMEX Lines as its fourth cruise line subsidiary.
+In September 2022, Attica Group acquired ANEK Lines, expanding the company's network of routes while maintaining ANEK Lines as its fourth cruise line subsidiary.

 In April 2024, Attica Group sold its 49% share in Africa Morocco Link to Stena Line.

 Fleet

-The Attica Group fleet includes 40 ships operated by four subsidiaries.
+The Attica Group fleet includes 31 ships (plus 2 on charter and 1 laid up) operated by four subsidiaries.